The Importance of Maintaining Momentum During your Web Project

 Setting the Stage for Your Web Project

 Every website design or redesign project requires a pre-development, development, and post-development calendar of events detailing the active members at each stage as well as their deadline orientations to keep the project moving.
 To keep everyone on task and in sync, it’s important for team members to know what is expected from them and when.
 The process of assembling a road map or project plan forces you to view the initiative from a macro and micro perspective.
 When projecting both aspects as one continuum, you could more evaluate if things make sense from the bottom up (macro-level) and the top-down (micro-level).
 If analyzed as two different initiatives, it is easier for things to get lost in translation and critical factors to be overlooked.
 Especially if completed independent of each other.
-More importantly, this lack of cohesion indicates an absence of a “Maestro” that sees the big picture, how things are supposed to fit together, and make judgement calls along the process.
-While the “Maestro” isn’t necessarily a subject matter expert, s/he is empathetic by nature and a systems type thinker.
+More importantly, this lack of cohesion indicates an absence of a “Maestro” that sees the big picture, how things are supposed to fit together and makes judgment calls along the process.
+While the “Maestro” isn’t necessarily a subject matter expert, s/he is empathetic by nature and a systems-type thinker.

 Gather your Design and Navigation Direction

 The web design process requires a deep dive both internally and externally to fully understand the needs of your customers.
 Using resources like your sales and customer service staff to map your buyer’s interactions with your company and outreach like incentivized polls or surveys, you get a clear picture of what your customers want and need from your brand and how you should present it to them.

 Using the information you gather from your research, you can create a mockup of how your website will look.
 This mockup will take into consideration how your customers will get the information they need to understand who you are, what you do, and what makes you different from your competition.